Published Articles

 Published in Construction Canada, May 2007 (Go to Page 98)

-This article features the restoration of Cape Race Lighthous in Newfoundland which had suffered considerable cracking over the decades.
+This article features the restoration of Cape Race Lighthouse in Newfoundland which had suffered considerable cracking over the decades.
 The history of previous restoration is discussed, together with the development of a unique strategy which not only prevented further cracking after repair, but provided improved movement accommodation and long-lasting durability.

 A synopsis of this Case Study can be viewed on the Case Studies section.